usan-organization/health-buddy-ai-doctor/README.md

+# Welcome to health-buddy-ai-doctor

+            or

-# Welcome to health-buddy-ai-doctor or DR, Ai (The Smartest Doctor for Everyone)-
+# DR, Ai (The Smartest Doctor for Everyone)